techidaily/site-games-able/source/_posts/secure-access-to-more-gaming-with-xbox-ultimate.md

 * Xbox Game Pass for PC.
 * Xbox Game Pass Ultimate.

- However, it's all well and good having numerous tiers for you to choose from, but how do you know what tier is best for you, especially when[the price of Xbox Game Pass is increasing over time](https://www.makeuseof.com/reasons-xbox-game-pass-will-get-more-expensive/) ?
+ However, it's all well and good having numerous tiers for you to choose from, but how do you know what tier is best for you, especially when [the price of Xbox Game Pass is increasing over time](https://www.makeuseof.com/reasons-xbox-game-pass-will-get-more-expensive/) ?
 Let's take a look.

 ## What’s Included in the Standard Tiers of Xbox Game Pass?